UIResourceRenderer Component

 React Component

-React applications may use the <UIResourceRenderer />
+React applications may use the <UIResourceRenderer /> component.

 Web Component

 For developers using frameworks other than React, a Web Component version is available.
-It can be used as a standard HTML element (<ui-resource-renderer>
+It can be used as a standard HTML element (<ui-resource-renderer>) and styled with regular CSS.

 » See the Web Component Usage & Examples for more details

-Why use UIResourceRenderer
+Why use UIResourceRenderer?

 - Automatic Type Detection: Inspects the resource's

-to determine the appropriate rendering method - Future-Proof: Handles new resource types as they're added to the MCP-UI specification
+mimeTypeandcontentTypeto determine the appropriate rendering method - Future-Proof: Handles new resource types as they're added to the MCP-UI specification

 - Unified API: Single component interface for all resource types